Diffusion-Based Representation Learning: Architecture and Hyperparameters

 \paragraph{Regularization of the latent space} For both datasets, we use a regularization weight of $10^{-5}$ when applying L1-regularization, and a weight of $10^{-7}$ when using a probabilistic encoder regularized with KL-Divergence.

 \paragraph{MNIST hyperparameters} Due to the simplicity of MNIST, we only use two resolutions of size $28\times28\times32$ and $14\times14\times64$, respectively.
 The number of residual blocks at each resolution is set to two.
 In each experiment, the model is trained for $80k$ iterations.
-For uniform sampling of $\sigma$ we trained the models for an additional $80k$ iterations with a frozen encoder and uniform sampling of $t$.
+For a uniform sampling of $\sigma$ we trained the models for an additional $80k$ iterations with a frozen encoder and uniform sampling of $t$.

-\paragraph{CIFAR10 hyperparameters} For the silhouette score analysis, we use three resolutions of size $32\times32\times32$, $16\times16\times32$, and $8\times8\times32$, again with only two residual blocks at each resolution.
+\paragraph{CIFAR-10 hyperparameters} For the silhouette score analysis, we use three resolutions of size $32\times32\times32$, $16\times16\times32$, and $8\times8\times32$, again with only two residual blocks at each resolution.
 Each model is trained for $90k$ iterations.

-\paragraph{CIFAR10 (deep) hyperparameters} While representation learning works for small models already, sample quality on CIFAR-10 is poor for models of the size described above.
+\paragraph{CIFAR-10 (deep) hyperparameters} While representation learning works for small models already, sample quality on CIFAR-10 is poor for models of the size described above.
 Thus for models used to generate samples, we use eight residual blocks per resolution and the following resolutions: $32\times32\times32$, $16\times16\times64$, $8\times8\times64$, and $4\times4\times64$.
 Each model is trained for $300k$ iterations.
+Note that this number of iterations is not sufficient for convergence, however capable of illustrating the representation learning with limited computational resources.